 While one cannot trace back every public health failure to apartheid governments, it is important to note the role of lasting legacies of oppression left by them.
 It forever changed the consciousness of South Africa, as the memories and trauma of apartheid have not been erased with transitions of power.
 This sentiment is not confined to South Africa, but rather, it is the case in every country with a deep oppressive history.
 Medical mistrust is especially pervasive among Black Americans due to systemically racist medical malpractice and a centuries-long legacy of chattel slavery.
 The Tuskegee Syphilis Study, while perhaps the most infamous, is only one example of a racist weaponization of science against the Black community.
 Similarly, many Indigenous populations also continue to distrust post-colonial medical establishments.

 Every colonizing power must reflect on its weaponization of health, as they have colored the modern-day responses to public health crises.
 How can we expect people to “trust the science” if the source has an untrustworthy track record?
 While it is easier said than done, governments must invest time and resources into mending the wounds that they inflicted.
 Without addressing past atrocities, conspiracies will continue to run rampant, frustrating the global response to future health emergencies.
-As the world is hopefully on the tail end of the Covid-19 pandemic, the present moment stresses the urgency of reconciling prior wrongdoings for the sake of the health of all eight million people on the planet.
+As the world is hopefully on the tail end of the Covid-19 pandemic, the present moment stresses the urgency of reconciling prior wrongdoings for the sake of the health of all eight billion people on the planet.

 [Editor’s Note: This article was published in the Fall 2022 issue of the BPR magazine.]